EatMoreCode/Mojolicious-Plugin-Log-Elasticsearch/README.md

 system via Mojo::UserAgent.
 This should mean minimal application performance hit, but does mean you need to run under `hypnotoad` or `morbo` for the non-blocking request to work.

+The new Elasticsearch index is created if necessary when your application starts.
+The following data points will be logged each request:

+- ip  - IP address of requestor
+- path - request path
+- code - HTTP code of response
+- method - HTTP method of request
+- time - the number of seconds the request took to process (internally, not accounting for network overheads)

+When the index is created, appropriate types are set for the 'ip' and 'path' fields - in particular the 'path' field is set to not\_analyzed so that it will not be treated as tokens separated by '/'.

 # METHODS

 [Mojolicious::Plugin::Log::Elasticsearch](https://metacpan.org/pod/Mojolicious::Plugin::Log::Elasticsearch) inherits all methods from